 To the narcissist, the only interest is self interest.
 Every transaction is to serve personal desires.
 Other peoples’ best interest is not only unimportant, in the narcissist’s mind their interest doesn’t even exist.
 For another person to gain, it is registered as a loss to the extreme narcissist.
 Raymond Angelo Belliotti writes, “in Paradise everyone shares and gains.
 On earth, human beings are too often obsessed by zero-sum contests: my gain comes only at the expense of others.”
 Belliotti continues, “arrogance is unreasonable, inaccurate, excessive, and narcissistic.
 As such, arrogance hardens our hearts to intimacy, spiritual and earthly, and celebrates self-aggrandizement as an intrinsic good” (2011, location 1,515).

-The good life must be measured beyond comparisons of power and possessions.
+We must measure the good life with something better than comparisons of power and possessions.
 Victories in zero sum contests are not a measure of greatness but often the insignificant fluff of a narrow minded fool, incapable to see the greatness of cooperation and community success.

 Belliotti, Raymond Angelo (2011).
 Dante’s Deadly Sins: Moral Philosophy In Hell 1st Edition.
 Wiley-Blackwell; 1st edition.